-To pass PD22, a student must satisfy both of the below requirements:
+To pass PD22, you must satisfy both requirements below:

-If you have a question about grading in PD22, contact the course team using the information in the sidebar.
+If you have a question about grading in PD22, contact the course team.